5l1v3r1/2FA-Postmortem/README.md

 # 2FA-Postmortem
 Parsing the meterpreter session to 2FAssassin

-Please come back again on 24th August 2017....
+Please come back again on 10th September 2017....
 I'm busy building this tool now